Why does my analysis show values that I’ve never seen while running the game?

 The lowest FPS value in this curve is 131, the highest is 149 and that is exactly what you would have seen constantly looking at the overlay while running the scene.

 However we got a P99 of 158.8, a P1 of 122.6 and a 1% low of just 105.8 FPS.

 Why that is the case gets visible if we also show the raw FPS values behind the filtered FPS, showing every single frametime value converted to FPS.

 The amount variance is different for every game, even when using FPS limiters.
 Here is a quick example of two different games capped at 60fps using the RTSS limiter.
 The first one is Red Alert in the OpenRA version, the second one is again Witcher 3.

 Even with the same game, the absolute variance gets bigger the higher your fps limit is set.
 That's because the variance of frametimes around the target framerate stays mostly the same but a target of 8ms with a variance between 7-9ms results in a bigger fps range than a target of 16ms with a variance between 15-17ms.
 (142.9-111.1 vs. 66.6-58.8 FPS)

 One could argue that these values are misleading because as the name “FPS” implies, it’s a value calculated over one second so a 1% percentile FPS value should also be a value that is the average result over one second instead of the converted frametime value of a single frame.

-On the other hand, these values are used to spot positive or negative frametime spikes so they have to be that precise.
-Still it would be better to show them as frametimes instead of converting them.
+On the other hand, percentiles and x% low values are mainly used to spot frametime spikes so they have to be that precise.

 So while it isn’t the best way to show these performance metrics, it’s clearly the most understandable way and thus used by almost all reviewers and FPS benchmark tools.